← All Articles

 What are the most common roll-cast mistakes?

-A few errors flatten the cast:
+A few errors flatten the cast.
+Each has a specific fix:

 Where does the roll cast matter most in North Georgia?